 Tom agrees, but thinks it’s more sensible to fit travel into an extended period of annual leave, say eight to ten weeks, straddling two financial years.
 This idea has been on the cards for the last couple of years.
 And now the mortgage is paid, we can save up for this once in a lifetime trip, buy a round the world ticket, have a few weeks in Cambodia, Vietnam, maybe a week visiting relatives in Australia, and a couple of weeks in New Zealand, before high-tailing it home to return to normality.

 I’ve priced it up.
 We need around 3-4000 GBP.
 Living frugally, we could save it; we could go.
 And yes, it would be fun.
 We could fly long-haul, pre-book our accommodation, plan our route and our stop-offs, make sure we did everything we wanted to do and got back in good time.
 Tom’s job would be there to return to and life would go on.
 We could continue to save for our future, take holidays in Wales, occasional trips to Italy, maybe Madeira to escape the snow in January.
 It would be a good life, but I know deep down it wouldn’t be the best one.

 That involves a risk.
 A risk that we leave a steady income for an uncertain one.
 A risk that we struggle to find accommodation, we get lost, we lose our passports, we run out of money, we get sick, we burn out.
 A risk that we travel for six months and then need, or want, to come home.
 A risk that we FAIL and have nothing to fall back on.

 What do you think?
 Would you leave your job to travel or are stability and financial security more important?
-Comment below or join us on Facebook and leave your thoughts.
+Comment below!

 *See the comments below for clarification of my position regarding air travel.